mrocklin/thesis/term.md

 Term rewrite systems generally operate on a specific language of terms.
 In traditional logic programming languages like Prolog this term language is custom-built for and included within the logic programming system, enabling tight integration between terms and computational infrastructure.
 However a custom term language limits interoperation with other term-based systems (like computer algebra systems).
 Logic programming systems like miniKanren, written in Scheme, resolve this problem by describing terms with simple s-expressions, enabling broad interoperation with projects that use that same representation within its intended host language.

 S-expressions are not idiomatic within the Python ecosystem and few projects define terms in this way.
-The intended object oriented approach to this problem is to create an interface class and have client classes implement this interface if they want to interoperate with term manipulation codes.
+The intended object-oriented approach to this problem is to create an interface class and have client classes implement this interface if they want to interoperate with term manipulation codes.
 Unfortunately the Python ecosystem lacks a common interface for term representation in the standard sense.
 The lowest common shared denominator is the Python `object`.

 #### Interface